MbengeniMuano/java-chess-game/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+Licensed under the MIT License © 2025 Mbengeni Muano.
+See the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author